soilwise-he/SoilWise-documentation/tech/docs/apis/data-download.md

 As described within the Data & Knowledge publication component, MapServer is intended for data publication in the SWR.
 [MapServer](../technical_components/mapserver.md) is an open-source platform for publishing spatial data to the web using standardised APIs defined by the Open Geospatial Consortium, such as WMS, WFS, WCS, and OGC API-Features.
 Initially developed in the mid-1990s at the University of Minnesota, MapServer is released under an MIT-style license and runs on all major platforms (Windows, Linux, Mac OS X).
 MapServer is not a full-featured GIS system, nor does it aspire to be.

-Mapserver is not an optimal solution for providing rich data in hierarchical structure.
+MapServer is not an optimal solution for providing rich data in a hierarchical structure.
 For that type of data Sensorthings API (frost server), WFS (deegree), graphql (postgraphile) and SPARQL (virtuoso) are more relevant.

 ## Integration opportunities